didyagitit/time_tracker/README.md

 ### Which parts would need improvement?

 - Frontend Server for production;
+- Display error messages when Booking Time with incorrect parameters;
 - Please see reply to 'What would you do differently if you had more time?' for more.